 The world is filled with colors.
-In the nature, colors can be a warning sign of danger or poison—the yellow and black stripes of bees and wasps, the jewel tones of poison dart frogs, the scarlet hourglass of the black widow spider.
+In nature, colors can be a warning sign of danger or poison—the yellow and black stripes of bees and wasps, the jewel tones of poison dart frogs, the scarlet hourglass of the black widow spider.
 Or conversely muted colors help a creature blend in with their surroundings.

 The so-called civilized world can be equally colorful.
 The colors red, yellow, and orange often signal caution or danger or stop.
 Conversely, red can be associated with celebration and happiness.
 White in some cultures are associated with purity, but in others mourning.
 What colors warn you?
 Do you heed their warning?